 What is Tuberous Sclerosis?

-Tuberous Sclerosis is a genetic disease that is relatively rare, but affects up to 40,000 people in the U.S.1 Tuberous sclerosis can impact the skin and cause a rash of reddish spots or bumps on the nose and cheeks, which appear in a butterfly pattern.
-Also known as facial angiofibromas, this rash consists of blood vessels and tissue that can begin to show during childhood, and can often be socially embarrassing for patients.
+Tuberous sclerosis, sometimes called TSC, is a genetic disease that is relatively rare, but affects up to 40,000 people in the U.S.1 Tuberous sclerosis can impact the skin and cause reddish spots or bumps on the nose and cheeks, which appear in a butterfly pattern.
+Also known as facial angiofibromas, this consists of blood vessels and tissue that can begin to show during childhood, and can often be socially embarrassing for patients.

 Treatment of Tuberous Sclerosis

 Treatment of facial angiofibromas at the Dermatology and Laser Surgery Center typically consists of either pinpoint electrosurgery, pulsed-dye laser treatment and ablative fractional resurfacing.
-The goal for each treatment method is to lessen the appearance of tuberous sclerosis.
-Dr. Paul Friedman can help you achieve an improved aesthetic appearance by evening out skin tone and pigmentation, while reducing the redness of the rash or remove the bumps altogether.
+The goal for each treatment method is to lessen the appearance of angiofibromas associated with tuberous sclerosis.
+Dr. Paul Friedman can help you achieve an improved aesthetic appearance by evening out skin tone, reducing the redness or removing the bumps altogether.
 We commonly prescribe targeted topical therapy to help reduce recurrence of these lesions.
-As facial angiofibromas secondary to tuberous sclerosis present differently with each patient, our dermatologist will create an individualized treatment plan to properly address their aesthetic goals.
+As facial angiofibromas secondary to tuberous sclerosis present differently with each patient, our dermatologist will create an individualized treatment plan to properly address your aesthetic goals.